jloOop/Boundary-Spin-Momentum-Filtering-Data/Loaders/README.md

 \mu^*(T;\omega)=\int_0^T S(t;\omega)\,dt=E[\min(\tau,T)].
 ```

 This loader is the bridge between raw solver arrays and the figure-level detection-time plots.
-It is the closest post-processing file to the confinement sweep in Letter Fig. 1 and the numerical setup, convergence, full sweep, and finite-window bookkeeping in Supplemental Material S2--S4.
+It is the closest post-processing file to the confinement sweep in Paper Fig. 1 and the numerical setup, convergence, full sweep, and finite-window bookkeeping in Supplemental Material S2--S4.

 When trajectory hit-time arrays are available, this loader can overlay a gray Bohmian histogram on top of the flux curve.
 The correct interpretation is: